 Two related sources with questionable motivations offered their suggestions to the FBI indicating about one possible suspect responsible for Roselli's grisly end.
 Tony Varona's acquaintance and Cuban exile Jose "Pepe" Aleman and militant Frank Sturgis each named Santos Trafficante responsible for Roselli's death.xv xvi Yet both men have offered various contrary and opportunistic statements.

 It is feasible Mafia and Cuban exile leaders sought revenge for Roselli's testimony that revealed the Castro Plots.
 This also might have concerned some criminals about future leaks regarding all their former illegal undertakings.
 It might have endangered other lucrative arrangements with corrupt officials.
 Roselli's murder numbers among the handful with possible connections to verified operations involving the assassination of a world leader.
 The murder's victim, timing, associations, and manner present significant questions worth considering.

 i.
 Federal Bureau of Investigation, House Select Committee on Assassination Subject File: John Roselli, No Title, Birth Data Re John Roselli, p.
-2, 124-10288-10198
+2, National Archives and Records Administration Identification Number: 124-10288-10198

 iv.
 FBI, HSCA Subject File: John Roselli, No Title, Statement of C.G.
 Harvey, January 6, 1977, p.
 1, 124-10289-10035